Rockz1152/blackndsky/pages/handbrake.md

   - Check `Passthru Track Names`
   - Burn-in Behavior: `None`
   - Click `Save` and then `Reload`
-- Click `Start` to begin transcoding
+- Click `Start Encode` to begin transcoding
   - If you are batch converting a set of media, click the down arrow next to `Add to Queue` **>** `Add all`
-  - Open the Queue window and click `Start`
+  - Open the Queue window and click `Start Queue`

 ----